 If you don’t use proper flat pedal mountain bike shoes, you are missing a trick.
 They offer so much more grip than your normal trainers ever will.
 Their soles are made for the job of keeping your feet firmly on the pedals, even when the trail gets a bit bouncy.
 When I first got mine, I was very impressed and shocked at the amount of grip they give you.
-Here are a few of the best ones available.
+Here are some of the best flat pedal mountain bike shoes.

 These are my personal favourites.
 They are the comfiest trainers I have ever had and the grip is fantastic.
 Five Ten’s background is in climbing shoes, and they have brought their Stealth Rubber soles to the mountain bike world.
 Not only does it give the grip we all need, it absorbs a lot more shock than your standard trainers ever would.

 The Five Ten freerider is an all mountain shoe, meaning that it isn’t too bulky and stiff, so it is suitable for all kinds of riding.
 It’s construction allows you to walk around and ride in comfort.
 I have two pairs, one for riding and another for day to day wear.

 There are different options available from Five Ten to cater for different riders needs.

 These shoes are not waterproof, but that has never bothered me.
 You are bound to get wet feet while mountain biking at some point.
 You can buy waterproof socks if you really want to stay dry.
 I recommend Sealskinz.

 It is not all about Five Ten though, there are a few alternative flat pedal mountain bike shoes.
 The Shimano GR7 is definitely one to check out.
 They offer superb grip, build quality and stiff soles.
 This will allow you to get the power down on to those pedals a bit more efficiently.